Code-Institute-Submissions/ecommerce-project/README.md

     1. I opened a terminal
     2. Then I typed in sudo pip3 install django==1.11
-    3. It then installed
+    3. It then installed the packages
-    2.
+    2. I then typed in pip freeze > requirements.txt to save changed made

                      To set up a requirements.txt file

     1. I opened a terminal
-    2. Then I typed in sudo pip3 install django==1.11
+    2. Then I typed in
-    3. It then installed
+    3.

                           To install stripe